NethServer/docs/administrator-manual/en/ha.rst

 * The LDAP service and all services depending on it can't be clustered.
   We recommend the use of and external LDAP server.
-* Nodes can have only one green interface
 * Only STONITH fence devices are supported